Cruising the Mississippi River

 Few places on Earth tell the story of their origins so completely through their buildings.
 French colonial influences dominate New Orleans, grand antebellum plantation homes in Natchez speak volumes about the south’s complex history with slavery and grand hotels such as The Peabody in Memphis hark back to a time when the city was the most fashionable place to see, and be seen, along the Mississippi.
 Experience the physical history as you cruise the Mississippi River.

 Discover Cajun culture

 Today’s Cajun communities are descended from the Acadians, a people from Northern France who colonised parts of Canada before being exiled and making their way south to Louisiana and rural areas alongside the Mississippi.
 Today’s Cajuns have developed their own distinct lifestyle in the swamps of South Louisiana, and you can get a taste of it through their unique cuisine – try Crawfish Etoufee, a thick, spicy seafood stew – and its folk music.
 If you hear the sound of the accordion during your Mississippi river cruise, it’s likely to be a band playing zydeco, a blend of French songs and African/Caribbean Creole rhythms, popular in this part of the Mississippi.

 Feast for days

 The distinct influences of different communities – Creole, Cajun, French, Italian, German and countless more – felt in the south means you’ll get to experience a mouthwatering array of flavours as you cruise the Mississippi.
-From crispy po' boys, succulent crawfish and juicy jambalaya to oakwood-smoked brisket and ribs, you would have to eat all day, every day to experience just a fraction of what the diverse food scene here has to offer.
+From crispy po'boys, succulent crawfish and juicy jambalaya to oakwood-smoked brisket and ribs, you would have to eat all day, every day to experience just a fraction of the diverse food scene here.
 Pack the trousers with the elasticated waistband.